 Most countries of the world have a national trademark register.
 It is also possible to file for a European Union-wide trademark registration (an EU trademark (EUTM)) and a single registration covering a number of African countries (an African Intellectual Property Organization trademark).
 There is also an international filing system that provides a cost-effective method of filing national applications in certain countries that are signatories to the Madrid Agreement and Protocol.
-Following the United Kingdom’s decision to leave the European Union (Brexit), it is important to consider securing registration at the UK Intellectual Property Office in addition to an EUTM registration, which is unlikely to cover the United Kingdom when it ceases to be a Member State.
+Following the United Kingdom's decision to leave the European Union (Brexit), it is important to consider securing registration at the UK Intellectual Property Office in addition to an EUTM registration, which will not cover the United Kingdom if or when it ceases to be a Member State.

 When filing a trademark application, it is necessary to identify the specific goods and services to be covered by the registration, and identify the classes within which the goods and services fall.
 Most countries have adopted the Nice Classification System, which divides the register into 45 classes.
 It is usual for a trademark application to go through an examination process, which will assess whether the mark applied for satisfies the criteria for registration within that particular country.
 There is also, generally, an opposition period when third parties can seek to prevent the registration if they have an earlier conflicting right or if there is some other basis on which the registration should be refused.

 One of the key values of a trademark registration is that potentially the rights can last in perpetuity.
 As long as the registration is renewed (the normal period for registration is 10 years) and the mark continues to be used correctly, then the registration will probably remain valid.